 Suitable for : Women and men, casual and low top shoes for exercise

 Quarter socks are a little bit longer than their ankle counterpart.
 They go up above your ankles and touches your shins.
 Quarter socks will prevent blisters in the area where your Achilles contact your shoes.
 Similar in style to ankle socks, it just a matter of preference in style.
 One goes below the ankles, the other on top.
 Again, these socks are great for wearing in the heat.
-For those with diabetes, diabetic quarter socks are also available for people with foot issues such as nerve damage, cold feet, and poor circulation.
+For those with diabetes, quarter socks for diabetics are also available for people with foot issues such as nerve damage, cold feet, and poor circulation.
 They also help to protect the feet with additional cushioning.

 Suitable for : Men and women, diabetics, low cut tennis or running shoes